 Greek Nonword Reading

-2009/09/05 at 7:39 pm | In Cognition, Research | Leave a Comment
+2009/09/05 at 7:39 pm | Posted in Cognition, Research | Leave a comment

 This presentation deeply connects with the orthography-to-phonology correspondence issue which has been broadly investigaged in English literatures but infrequently cared in the other lanaguages.
 Protopapas was interested in a graphophonemic case of Greek, his native language, that might be stored as a form of cateograical rule in Greek readers’ mind.
 In addition to 95% of feedforward consistent graphophonemic correspondences, the /i/ in the syllable strucute CiV could be pronunceable or read palatally.
 Protopapas attempt to confirm wheather the the pronunciation of nonwords reflect the regular rules compromised the real words.
 This observation would be evident when the nonwords were generally pronunced as /i/ or palatal in consideration of the neighborhood aspects.
 In the final part, they failed to isolate the regular reading of CiV words and proposed an argument to rethink the theoretical implications of DRC model.